Advanced Prostate Cancer: Frequently Asked Questions

 What is advanced prostate cancer?

-Prostate cancer is defined as ''advanced'' when it spreads outside the prostate gland to nearby tissues, lymph nodes, bones, or other parts of the body.
+Prostate cancer is defined as ''advanced'' when it spreads outside the prostate gland.
+It may spread to nearby tissues, lymph nodes, bones, or other parts of the body.
 When it is spread beyond the tissues directly adjacent to the prostate gland, it is called metastatic prostate cancer.

 Can advanced prostate cancer be cured?